 Diversity Mission, Vision, and Goals

-At St. John Fisher College our mission is to promote the multiple dimensions of diversity, particularly race, age, ethnicity, sexual orientation, gender, socioeconomic level, religion, and physical ability through education, celebration, evaluation and affirmation.
+The mission of the Office of Multicultural Affairs and Diversity Programs is to promote the multiple dimensions of diversity, particularly race, age, ethnicity, sexual orientation, gender, socioeconomic level, religion, and physical ability through education, celebration, evaluation, and affirmation.
 We are committed to building an enriched community that embraces and acts upon the values forwarded in our Fisher Creed.

-We envision a teaching/living/learning community that incorporates and centers diversity within our academic core values and one that forwards those values as a explicit example of our Basilian motto: to teach "goodness, discipline and knowledge."
+We envision a teaching/living/learning community that incorporates and centers diversity within our academic core values and one that forwards those values as an explicit example of the Basilian motto, “Teach me goodness, discipline, and knowledge."

-For multiculturalism and diversity to become an integral and shared commitment at St. John Fisher College (SJFC), we will:
+For multiculturalism and diversity to become an integral and shared commitment at St. John Fisher College, we will:

-- Provide, for the campus community, education on multiculturalism and diversity issues include diversity training, assessment, classroom management, cross-cultural communication and conflict resolution
+- Provide education on multiculturalism and diversity issues including diversity training, assessment, classroom management, cross-cultural communication, and conflict resolution.

-- Deliver a system of support, which includes mentoring, orientation and leadership development, for students from racialized ethnicities and other underrepresented populations mentorship, orientation and leadership development
+- Deliver a system of support, which includes mentoring, orientation, and leadership development, for students from racialized ethnicities and other underrepresented populations.

-- Increase participation and campus-wide commitment in multicultural events and student-sponsored events.
+- Increase participation in and campus-wide commitment to multicultural events and student-sponsored events.

-- Deliver more informative and aesthetically designed publications that promote the programs and initiatives provided by the Office that focus on issues of equity, social justice and multiculturism.
+- Deliver more informative publications that promote the programs and initiatives provided by the Office that focus on issues of equity, social justice, and multiculturism.

 - Connect campus initiatives to those forwarded by the broader community.